 Vinyl: $25,000 – $63,000

-As far as materials go, vinyl is a common choice for many pool owners, but the price can vary.
+Regarding materials, vinyl is a common choice for many pool owners, but the price can vary.
 Usually, the vinyl liner comes with a steel frame, and you can customize it to fit specific dimensions or sizes.
 If you don’t have odd or customized measurements, you might even be able to purchase a pre-made liner from a contractor.

 Some people might have concerns about how saltwater will react to the metal frame on a vinyl liner, especially since saltwater can easily corrode metal surfaces.
-While this is a concern, proper maintenance, and a high-quality liner can also help prevent a metal frame from rusting too quickly.
+While this is a concern, proper maintenance and a high-quality liner can also help prevent a metal frame from rusting too quickly.

 - Might require less time to install than a concrete saltwater pool